-Brandon S. Stein focuses his practice in consumer financial services, representing creditors, debt buyers, and debt collectors on a variety of issues including both individual and class action claims brought under the FDCPA and the TCPA.
-Mr. Stein also has experience in contract disputes, collections matters, loan negotiations, mortgage foreclosure litigation, and title disputes.
-He drafts and argues various types of motions, including motions for summary judgment, sees the discovery process through, and is involved in all phases of the litigation process.
-Mr. Stein's clients have included large national banks, debt collectors, construction contractors, and both small and large investment groups.
+Brandon Stein focuses his practice in consumer financial services, representing creditors, debt buyers, debt collectors, and law firms on a variety of issues including both individual and class action claims brought under the FDCPA, TCPA, and other consumer laws both state and federal.
+He also has experience in contract disputes, collections matters, loan negotiations, mortgage foreclosure litigation, title disputes, and legal malpractice matters.
+Brandon drafts and argues various types of motions, including motions to dismiss and for summary judgment, as well as discovery motions.
+Brandon sees the discovery process through, takes and defends depositions, and has been involved in both trials and appeals.
+In doing so, he has handled both individual and class action lawsuits, as well as consolidated and multi-district litigation.
+Brandon's clients have included large national banks, debt collectors, debt buyers, construction contractors, small and large investment groups, law firms, and attorneys.

-In addition to Mr. Stein's work in consumer financial services, Mr. Stein also spends time working with the firm's Immigration group.
-In the area of immigration law, Mr. Stein focuses on both family and employment-based immigration matters, assisting employers and their employees with obtaining various types of work visas, as well as assisting individuals with obtaining permanent residency and citizenship in the United States.
-Mr. Stein also has assisted several individuals with immigration issues that have arisen out of travel to other countries.
+In addition to Brandon's work in consumer financial services, he has also handled matters with the firm's immigration and legal malpractice groups.
+In the area of immigration law, Brandon has addressed family and employment-based immigration matters, assisted employers and their employees with obtaining various types of work visas, and assisted individuals with obtaining permanent residency and citizenship in the United States.
+He also has assisted several individuals with immigration issues that have arisen out of travel outside of the United States to other countries.

-Prior to joining Hinshaw & Culbertson LLP in April 2016, Mr. Stein was an associate in the Chicago office of a national law firm serving the default industry.
+Prior to joining Hinshaw, Brandon was an associate in the Chicago office of a national law firm serving the default industry.

-During law school Mr. Stein gained legal experience in a variety of ways.
+During law school, Brandon gained legal experience in a variety of ways.
 He served as a judicial intern to the Honorable Justice Annette Ziegler of the Wisconsin Supreme Court; clerked for a sole-practitioner personal injury, estate planning, and real estate firm; worked as a summer associate with a firm in St. Cloud, Minnesota; and interned in the Office of Legal Counsel for Wisconsin Governor Scott Walker.

 - American Bar Association, Member